 Student(s) from a sponsoring organization who are responsible for the management of the social event including ensuring the safety of guests and security of the facility as well as compliance with all applicable laws, College policy, and the Alcohol Management Program Procedures.
 Hosts are in charge and in attendance at all times.
 Hosts are responsible for dealing with problem situations that arise during the event, including those at the entrance, exits, and serving area.
 Hosts ensure that the event is executed with courtesy and respect towards the surrounding areas (including residential areas and neighbors).
 Hosts must be actively enrolled Dartmouth students.
 Must be 18 years old or older.
 Hosts are listed on the registration form and are easily identifiable during the social event.
 Hosts may not consume any alcohol or be under the influence of any other substances during or prior to the event.
 Hosts will have attended Dartmouth College "AMP Training."

 Individuals, usually Dartmouth College students, either paid or volunteer, who are under the direction of the event host(s) who responsibly and legally dispense, distribute, or otherwise provide alcohol to an individual.
 Consistent with New Hampshire state law, servers must strictly be 21 years of age or employed by a licensed caterer.
 Servers may not consume any alcohol or be under the influence of any other substances prior to or during the event.
 Dartmouth College approved caterers with a valid New Hampshire liquor license may be hired as servers.
-Please consult the Office of Student Life prior to hiring licensed caterers.
+Please consult the Student Wellness Center prior to hiring licensed caterers.
 Student servers will be required to have attended TIPs Training provided by the College and be over 21 years of age.
 Bartenders will only serve persons 21 years of age or older.
 Bartenders reserve the right to refuse service of alcohol to anyone who cannot prove they are over the age of 21 by form of legal identification (State or Federal).

 Individuals who are members of the host organization and are listed on the event registration.
 Door monitors typically work at the entrance doors and exits to ensure the security of the facility in compliance with these procedures.
 Door monitors may not consume alcohol or be under the influence of any other substances prior to or during the event.
 Monitors will have attended Dartmouth College "AMP Training."